Adam-C-Blake/LLM-Data-Cleansing/README.md

 # LLM Data Cleansing
-Leveraging OpenAI's Language Learning Model (LLM) for advanced data cleansing, this project automates data preprocessing tasks like correcting inconsistencies and standardizing formats.
+This project demonstrates the use of OpenAI's Language Learning Model (LLM) for dynamic and advanced data cleansing, automating tasks like detecting inconsistencies, filling missing values, and standardizing formats without the need for hard-coding each abnormality.
+The approach enhances traditional data preprocessing, enabling the preparation of clean, high-quality datasets for machine learning and analytics.